OpenStackSanDiego/IoT/Setup.md

 yum update -y

-Copy over the flows from git in /root/.node-red/flows_iot.json
+Copy over the flows from git into /root/.node-red/

 screen